Jefflynxton/Primus-User-Generator/README.md

-# Pharos Testnet Username Generator for Primus
+# Primus Testnet Username Generator for Pharos Testnet

 This Python script helps you generate multiple batches of realistic X (formerly Twitter) usernames formatted for mass token sending on the **Pharos testnet (Primus)**.
 It outputs `.xlsx` files containing randomized usernames, pre-filled platform and amount values, and includes a descriptive header as required.